Menu

 • What food should I bring?

 IMG will provide breakfasts and dinners during our time in Antarctica but plan on providing your own snack foods.
 The common phrase in the mountains is, "lunch starts after breakfast, and finishes right before dinner."
 These snacks will be used during the hours on the trail and summit day.
-You should plan on bringing 10-12 days' worth of snacks at about one pound per day.
+You should plan on bringing approximately 8 lbs. of snacks.
 Hot drinks will be offered during group breakfasts and dinners which will include cocoa, tea, cider and coffee.

 Starbucks Via packets have become very popular in the mountains and if you're a big coffee drinker make sure to throw a few in.
 Snacks can be purchased in Punta Arenas but make sure to bring your favorite items from home.